-1. ITRC and IRB
+1. IRB

-The Fairmont State (FS) Institutional Testing and Research Committee (ITRC) functions as the Institutional Review Board (IRB) for the Protection of Human Research Subjects.
-The IRB functions under the mandate of the presidents of FS and is responsible for reviewing all research involving human subjects.
+The Fairmont State University Institutional Review Board (IRB) functions under the mandate of the president of Fairmont State University and is responsible for reviewing all research involving human participants.
 The IRB must have at least five members, with varying backgrounds to promote complete and adequate review of research activities commonly conducted by the institution.
-The IRB must be sufficiently qualified through the expertise of its members and the diversity of their backgrounds, including considerations of their racial and cultural heritage and their sensitivity to issues such as community attitudes, to promote respect for its advice and counsel in safeguarding the rights and welfare of human subjects.
+The IRB must be sufficiently qualified through the expertise of its members and the diversity of their backgrounds, including considerations of their racial and cultural heritage and their sensitivity to issues such as community attitudes, to promote respect for its advice and counsel in safeguarding the rights and welfare of human participants.
 The IRB must include at least one member whose primary concerns are in scientific areas and at least one member whose primary concerns are in non-scientific areas.
 The IRB must also include at least one member who is not otherwise affiliated with the institution and who is not part of the immediate family of a person who is affiliated with the institution.